A practical guide to MCP, with setup examples for bookmark search

 MCP adoption has grown rapidly since Anthropic open-sourced the specification.
 As of 2026, the major MCP clients include:

 Any tool that implements the MCP client specification can connect to any MCP server.
 The ecosystem is growing.
-New servers are launched weekly for databases, APIs, file systems, and specialised tools.
+New servers are launched weekly for databases, APIs, file systems, and specialized tools.
+The full tier list of every major client and what it costs to use is in Which AI Tools Support MCP in 2026?
+Full List.

 Why MCP matters for your workflow